konveyor/tackle-diva/doa/README-Oracle.md

 This document is specific for Oracle support.
 For general document, see [README.md](README.md).

+## Preprocessing

+Before analysis, DOA first performs the following preprocessing to each input file:

+- Convert its encoding to UTF-8 using `nkf`.
+- Convert line break to Unix style (`\n`) using `nkf`.
+- Convert alphabets to uppercase using `tr`.

+This is due to limitation of the current PL/SQL grammar.
+It may be changed in future version.

 ## Example

 Let us try the PL/SQL file assessment using local files that we provide.